 Susan Y. Yu, Filipino, born 1976, has served as the Vice President for Procurement of the Company since January 2009.
 She is also a Trustee of PFI, Director of Ovincor and PSTPL.
 Ms. Yu has served as the Treasurer of Petrogen, Assistant Vice President and Senior Corporate Procurement Manager of San Miguel Brewery Inc., Assistant Vice President and Senior Corporate Procurement Manager of SMC Corporate Procurement Unit (July 2003-February 2008), and Fuel Purchasing and Price Risk Management Manager of PAL (May 1997-June 2003).
+She holds a commerce degree in Business Management from the De La Salle University and a Master's degree in Business Administration from the Ateneo de Manila University, for which she was awarded a gold medal for academic excellence.

 Ma.
 Rowena O. Cortez, Filipino, born 1964, has served as the Vice President for Supply of the Company since September 2013, and concurrently the Director for PSTPL since June 2013.
 She is also a Director of PAHL, Robinson International Holdings Ltd., Mariveles Landco Corporation and Pandacan Depot Services Inc. The various positions she has held in the Company include Vice President for Supply and Operations (July 2010 to August 2013), Vice President for Supply (June 2009 to June 2010) and various supervisory and managerial positions in the Marketing/Sales and Supply and Operations Divisions.
 Ms. Cortez also held various positions at the Philippine National Oil Company-Energy Research and Development Center from 1986 to 1993.
+She holds a Bachelor of Science in Industrial Engineering and a Master's degree in Business Administration from the University of the Philippines, Diliman.
+She also took post graduate courses at the Asian Institute of Management and at the University of Oxford in Oxfordshire, UK.
+She has attended local and foreign trainings and seminars on leadership, market research, supply chain, risk management, petroleum, petrochemicals and energy.

 Freddie P. Yumang, Filipino, born 1958, has served as the Vice President for Refinery of the Company since September 2009.
 He is also a Director of PPI, Mariveles Landco Corporation, Robinson International Holdings Ltd. and PAHL.
 He is the lead of the Company's RMP-2 project and has held various positions in the Company, including Operations Manager and Technical Services Manager, and various supervisory and managerial positions at the Limay Refinery.
 Mr. Yumang is currently a director of the National Association of Mapua Alumni and was formerly National Director of the Philippine Society for Mechanical Engineers (2006-2007).
+He is a Mechanical Engineering graduate of the Mapua Institute of Technology and has units in Master's in Business Administration from the De La Salle University.
+He also attended the Basic Management and Management Development Programs of the AIM in 1992 and 2002, respectively, in which he received separate awards for superior performance.

 Albertito S. Sarte, Filipino, born 1967, has served as the Vice President for Treasurers of the Company since August 2009, and Treasurer of the Company since August 2009.
 He is also the Treasurer of most of the Company's subsidiaries.
 Mr. Sarte has served as Assistant Vice President for SMC International Treasury (December 1999-June 2009), Senior Financial Analyst for SMC Funds Planning Department (1995 to November 1999), and as Budget Analyst for SMC Corporate Budget (1988).
+He graduated from the Ateneo de Manila University in 1987 with a Bachelor of Science degree in Business Management and has attended the Management Development Program of the AIM in 1995.